Ben Olken

 Biography

-Benjamin A. Olken is the Jane Berkowitz Carlton and Dennis William Carlton Professor of Microeconomics at MIT.
-His research focuses on development economics, with a particular interest in improving the performance of the public sector in developing countries, including social protection programs, taxation, and quality of governance, and on environmental challenges in developing countries.
+Benjamin A. Olken is the TEPCO Professor of Economics at MIT.
+His research focuses on development economics, with a particular interest in improving the performance of the public sector in developing countries, including social protection programs, taxation, and quality of governance.
+He also works on environmental challenges in developing countries, including the economic impacts of climate change and the drivers of tropical deforestation.

 He is a faculty Director of J-PAL, the Abdul Latif Jameel Poverty Action Lab at MIT, Co-Scientific Director of J-PAL's Southeast Asia office, and Co-Chair of the J-PAL's Social Protection Initiative.
-He is Editor of American Economic Journal: Applied Economics, and co-Director the National Bureau of Economic Research (NBER) Development Economics Program.
+He is co-Director of the National Bureau of Economic Research (NBER) Development Economics Program.

 Olken received his BA summa cum laude as a double-major in Mathematics and Ethics, Politics, and Economics from Yale University in 1997, and his Ph.D. in Economics from Harvard University in 2004.
+Prior to joining MIT, he was a Junior Fellow at the Harvard Society of Fellows.
 In 1997-1998 he was a Henry Luce Scholar, living in Jakarta, Indonesia.